hydephp/develop/docs/getting-started/core-concepts.md

 ### Routes

-All pages are internally bound to a Route object, through the route key.
+All pages are internally bound to a PageRoute object, through the route key.
 During the build process, each route is compiled to HTML using the page object's data, and saved to the output directory with a file name created from the route key.
 Since routes are generated automatically during autodiscovery, there is no need to create them manually.

-### Route Keys
+### PageRoute Keys

 The route key is the URL path relative to the site webroot, without the file extension.
-The route key is the common identifier binding Page objects to Route objects, and is used to generate the file name for the compiled HTML file.
+The route key is the common identifier binding Page objects to PageRoute objects, and is used to generate the file name for the compiled HTML file.

-Route keys generation can be visualised as follows: `<PageClass::OutputDirectory>/<PageIdentifier>`
+PageRoute keys generation can be visualised as follows: `<PageClass::OutputDirectory>/<PageIdentifier>`